eslamene/Meen_Ma3ana/Meen-Ma3ana_BRD.md

 ## 1. Introduction

 ### 1.1.
 Project Overview
 "Meen-Ma3ana" is a comprehensive charity platform designed to help people in need through community-driven financial support.
 The application serves as a centralized platform where administrators create charity cases (one-time or recurring) and recurring projects for individuals or families requiring assistance.
 Donors contribute through financial shares to help reach case goals, with support for ongoing monthly assistance and cyclic project-based fundraising.
-The system will be built using Supabase as the backend, providing a robust and scalable foundation.
+The system will be built using Next.js for the frontend, Supabase as the backend infrastructure, and Drizzle ORM with PostgreSQL for database management, providing a robust and scalable foundation.

 ### 1.2.
 Goals and Objectives
 - To provide a transparent platform for helping people in need through organized charity cases and recurring projects.